 (13) "Provision of psychological services" means any

-use by a licensee of his or her education or training in psychology
+use by a licensee of education or training in psychology in the context

-in the context of a professional relationship.
-Psychological services
+of a professional relationship.
+Psychological services include, but

-include, but are not limited to, therapy, diagnosis, testing, assessments,
+are not limited to, therapy, diagnosis, testing, assessments, evaluation,

-forensic opinions, rendering a professional opinion, performing research,
+opinions, rendering a professional opinion, or performing research,

 or teaching to an individual, group, or organization.